ChandraMouli7/EMIDS/README.md

 - An understanding of care gaps could have a huge impact on society.
 - There are many people who fail to take their lab tests, vaccines or attend appointments, and this could be a life-threatening condition for elderly people.

+- This repository currently contains a basic version of the website.

 ## Key Features

 - Priority Metric